yguel/scara_tutorial_ros2/README.md

 # Scara tutorial ROS2
+The [ros2_control](https://control.ros.org) is a realtime control framework designed for general robotics applications.
+It is an abstraction layer for simple integration of hardware and controllers.
+The ros2_control framework comes with standard interfaces to enhance code modularity and robot agnostic design.
+Application specific details, such as the controller to be used or the robot description, are easily specified via configuration files.
+Finally, the ros2_control framework can easily be deployed via ROS2 launch a file.

 This tutorial is made to understand the basic concepts of controlling a robot using ros2_control.
 In particular, it describes how to :
 - [Write a URDF description of a simple SCARA manipulator](resources/urdf_tutorial.md)